xikunliu/Coarse-grained-monte-carlo-model/README.md

 # Coarse-grained-monte-carlo-model
-A coarse-grained monte carlo model written in python and fortran Please see report for details.
+A coarse-grained monte carlo model written in python and fortran.
+Please see report for details.